 England Favourites In Euro 2020 Odds

-A year on from its originally scheduled date, it seems that the European Championships will finally be contested the summer of 2021, with Portugal 14/1 shots in the Euro 2020 odds to retain the trophy they lifted in France in 2016, writes Nick Dorrington.
+A year on from its originally scheduled date, the European Championships will finally be contested in the summer of 2021, with Portugal 10/1 shots in the Euro 2020 odds to retain the trophy they lifted in France in 2016, writes Nick Dorrington.

-Gareth Southgate’s England figure as 11/2 co-favourites in the betting with Belgium and France.
+Gareth Southgate’s England figure as 5/1 joint-favourites in the betting with France.
+Then comes Belgium at 13/2.

-Euro 2020 was postponed and rescheduled and if all goes to plan will now take place between 11th June and 11 July 2021.
+Euro 2020 was postponed and rescheduled and will now take place between June 11 and July 11 2021.
 It remains to be seen if the original plan of hosting matches across 12 cities in 12 different countries will hold.

 There are also some doubts over the likely condition of the participating players.
 They are certainly unlikely to arrive at the tournament at peak fitness on the back of a shortened pre-season and the condensed 2020-21 season schedule across the majority of European leagues.